aschmelyun/larametrics-docs/docs/config-reference.md

 Setting this to true allows Larametrics to watch for requests sent from and received to your application, recording them in the `larametrics_requests` table.
 As of right now there's no filter for specific request types (e.g. GET, POST, DELETE), all are either watched or not watched depending on this value.

+### requestsToSkip
+- Type: `array`
+- Default: `['login']`

+By default, when requestsWatched is enabled, all requests are watched.
+If you would like Larametrics to skip a particular path and not record that route, add it to this array.
+Wildcard matching is enabled as well, using asterisks (*) in a route name.

 ### requestsWatchedExpireDays
 - Type: `integer`
 - Default: `10`